-If your child already has a Statement or a new EHC, it will transfer with your child and any additional provision will continue along with the continued cycle of reviews.
+If your child already has a Statement or an Education, Health and Care Plan, it will transfer with your child and any additional provision will continue along with the continued cycle of reviews.

 What happens if my child has a disability or needs medical help in school?